 Prepare ahead of time.
 Is your cat comfortable in a crate for the duration of the trip?
 Does your cat need any health certificates or vaccines before the trip?
 It is always a good idea to talk to your veterinarian about any vaccines or other medications.
 Bring enough food, litter, and medications (if needed).

 Finally, have a great trip!
-You can relax knowing that you have prepared properly and can either travel with your cat or leave her at home in safe hands, where she will be comfortable until you return.
+You can relax knowing that you have prepared properly and can either travel with your cat or leave them at home in safe hands, where they will be comfortable until you return.